yugabyte/yugabyte-db/docs/content/stable/reference/configuration/default-ports.md

 xCluster uses the YB-Master port 7100 for the initial communication, and then uses the YB-TServer port 9100 to get data changes.

-Note that YugabyteDB Anywhere obtained the replication lag using Prometheus metrics from tserver (port 9000).
-So, although the xCluster replication will work if this port is closed, the replication lag cannot be shown on YugabyteDB Anywhere.
+Note that YugabyteDB Anywhere obtains the replication lag information using Prometheus metrics from YB-TServer at port 9000.
+If this port is closed, the xCluster replication is not affected, but YugabyteDB Anywhere would not be able to display the replication lag.

+Before installing YugabyteDB Anywhere, the YB Controller port 18018 must be open.
+Before upgrading the YugabyteDB software, this port must be open on all YugabyteDB nodes.

 ## Admin web server